LearnClash by the Numbers [2026]: ELO, SRS & Design

 The Bottom Line

-LearnClash’s numbers describe a competitive learning app with one job: keep duels inside the desirable-difficulty zone while the 3-stage Mems SRS pushes questions toward mastery.
-The 45-55 percent win-rate band, the 14-duel Silver III milestone, the 72 percent 7-day SRS check, and the prime-number topic counts sit on the same curve.
+LearnClash’s design describes a competitive learning app with one job: keep duels inside the desirable-difficulty zone while the 3-stage SRS pushes questions toward mastery.
+The composite matchmaker’s balanced win band, the K-factor 40-then-20 calibration, the 7-day and 90-day SRS checkpoints, and the prime-number topic counts all pull in the same direction.

 Figure 10: Four LearnClash design choices that reinforce each other.
 Remove any one and the loop breaks.

-But the data only matters if you test it.
+But the design only matters if you test it.
 The next duel is the fastest way.
-See our Kahoot vs Quizlet comparison for how the two biggest study apps score on retention.
+See our Kahoot vs Quizlet comparison for how the two biggest study apps handle retention, or does Quizlet actually have spaced repetition for how the free tier holds up against the 3-stage SRS above.

-Key takeaway: ELO matching, 3-stage Mems, prime-count topics, and the 3-minute round are four levers pulling in the same direction.
+Key takeaway: ELO matching, 3-stage SRS, prime-count topics, and the short round are four levers pulling in the same direction.
 Pull any three without the fourth and the system stalls.

-Deeper reads: the LearnClash ELO system explained, the full 3-stage Mems spaced repetition breakdown, the retrieval practice science behind our hard questions, and our nine-method study guide.
-Or browse the learning science cluster for every data-backed article.
+Deeper reads: the LearnClash ELO system explained, the full 3-stage SRS breakdown, the retrieval practice science behind our hard questions, and our nine-method study guide.
+Or browse the learning science cluster for every learning-science article.
 Duel me on memory psychology →

 Start your 7-day Premium trial on LearnClashFrequently Asked Questions